eliastortillas/trumptweets/README.md

 Throughout this report we will be using a number of statistical tests.
 For each one we will define the statistic, the assumptions, the hypotheses, and later the conclusion from the results.

-The first test is a least-square regression.
+The first test is a least-squares regression.
 For the following equation a and b values are chosen to minimize the sum squared distances between the points and the best fit line.

 ![g(a,b) = \\sum\_{i=1}^n (y\_i - (a+bx\_i))^2](https://latex.codecogs.com/png.latex?g%28a%2Cb%29%20%3D%20%5Csum_%7Bi%3D1%7D%5En%20%28y_i%20-%20%28a%2Bbx_i%29%29%5E2 "g(a,b) = \sum_{i=1}^n (y_i - (a+bx_i))^2")